 The Port Jefferson-Wading River Rail-Trail

 WELCOME to the LIRR Rail to Trail Site!
 Our goal at Long Island Greenways and Healthy Trails (LIGHT) is to build a regional bike and pedestrian trail network on LI, and to preserve forests, open space, existing infrastructure and historic sites along the proposed routes.
 The proposed network would connect our parks, beaches, preserves, communities, employment centers and other public spaces so that Long Islanders can enjoy the outdoors without being forced to use cars or compete with traffic and fumes.
 This site focuses on reutilizing the long-abandoned LIRR Wading River extension line, which went out of service in 1938.
-It will also allow people to reach the popular Rocky Point DEC preserve, with its existing network of hiking and mountain bike trails, and many other great natural areas.
+It will also allow people to reach the popular Rocky Point DEC preserve, with its existing network of hiking and mountain bike trails, and many other great natural areas as well as patronize many of the small businesses along the way.
+There will be economic benefits of construction jobs and the more important permanent economic activity that people using the trail will bring in.
+A few of us just rode the entire right of way again recently (which is at some points not easy!) and we are more convinced than ever that we cannot let this great opportunity slip away.
+We will continue to meet regularly to advance the trail project every other month over 2013 and 2014.
 See the map at The Rail trail route west section and The Rail trail route east section

 June 2004 trail vista